CelebrityITPro/CelebrityITPro/README.md

-## Hello there 👋, I'm Kenechukwu Ifediorah
+## Hello there 👋, I'm Ken Ifediorah

 🔍 I’m passionate about leveraging Machine Learning, AI, and Data Analytics to solve real-world problems across industries.
 My journey began in Electrical Engineering and evolved through roles in data strategy, analytics, and process automation, helping organizations transform data into actionable insights.